rhyannonjoy/pawfinder-service/README.md

 for more information.
 - Use the
 [Installation Guide](https://rhyannonjoy.github.io/pawfinder-service/docs/overview/installation-guide/)
-for development environment set up.
+to set up the development environment.
 - Learn how PawFinder protects pet and shelter data with token-based authentication in the [Authentication Guide](https://rhyannonjoy.github.io/pawfinder-service/docs/overview/authentication-guide/).
 `GET` requests don't require authentication.
 Write operations,